 'She never loved you, do you hear?' he cried.
-'She only married you because I was poor and she was tired of waiting for me.
+'She only Males married you because I was poor and she was tired of waiting for me.
 It was a terrible mistake, but in her heart she never loved any one except me!'
-At this point Jordan and I tried to go but Tom and Gatsby insisted with competitive firmness that we remain-as though neither of them had anything to conceal and it would be a privilege to partake vicariously of their emotions.
+At this point Jordan and I tried to go but Tom and Gatsby insisted with competitive firmness that we remain-as though neither of them had anything to conceal and it would be a privilege to partake vicariously of their emo- Battle of the Alpha tions.

 'Sit down Daisy.'
 Tom's voice groped unsuccessfully for the paternal note.
 'What's been going on?
-I want to hear all about it.'
-'I told you what's been going on,' said Gatsby.
-'Going on for five years-and you didn't know.'
+I want to hear all about it.' inues 'I told you what's been going on,' said Gatsby.
+'Going onfor five years-and you didn't know.'
 Tom turned to Daisy sharply.